 Adding an extra layer of security can’t hurt, especially when it comes to industrial facilities that have certain safety hazards.
-This is something that TRADESAFE’s lockout tagout lock boxes can offer.
+This is something that TRADESAFE group lockout boxes can offer.

-These lock boxes come with multiple lock points that can each accommodate one personal padlock per authorized employee.
+These lockout boxes come with multiple lock points that can each accommodate one personal padlock per authorized employee.
 Employees can remove their personal locks once they are done working.
-Even if just one padlock remains attached, the box will not open and the machine’s keys will remain inside.
+Even if just one padlock remains attached, the box will not open, and the machine’s keys will remain inside.
 Thus, the machine cannot be powered on until the very last employee is done working on it.

-Group lockout tagout is a lockout tagout method that involves multiple authorized personnel working together to safely perform maintenance or repairs on machines or equipment.
-The lockout tagout procedure thus involves the use of multiple lockout tagout devices, and the protocols can differ from the protocols in LOTO procedures that involve a single employee.
+Group lockout tagout is a lockout tagout method that involves multiple authorized personnel working together to perform maintenance or repairs on machines or equipment safely.
+The lockout tagout procedure thus involves using multiple lockout tagout devices, and the protocols can differ from the protocols in LOTO procedures that involve a single employee.